 - Desperately Looking for a Purpose in Life: The focus of Jherik's Tale in Weasel Presents is about the title character struggling to find a place for himself outside of the shadow of his too perfect brother (whose friendliness and caring only serves to make Jherik more bitter).

-- Dirty Coward: Lady Dewanne believed herself to be one, as she chose to secretly abort at least one child for fear it would be killed by her husband's illegitimate son, Dewry.
+- Dirty Coward: Lady Dewanne believed herself to be one, as she chose to secretly abort at least one child for fear that she would be unable to survive the pain of childbirth.

 - Disappeared Dad: Volle's father vanished when he was a cub, leaving his mother to raise him alone.
 Ironically, he does the same to Volyan between Prisoner's Release and Pendant of Fortune, though he makes an effort to catch up once he has the chance to re-enter the country.
 He's a bit neglectful to Yilon too.

 - Double Entendre: Kyell Gold, the author, is fond of these, and uses them all over the damn place.